Quicklist: Types of Saws

 The blade here is parallel.
-This is a jack-of-all-trades saw which cuts woods, drywall, pipes and much more.
-Lacking finesses, these saws are frequently used for demo work.
+This is a jack-of-all-trades saw which cuts wood, drywall, pipes and much more.
+Lacking finesse, these saws are frequently used for demo work.

 c.
 Scroll Saw

-On the other end of the finesses spectrum is the scroll saws.
+On the other end of the finesse spectrum is the scroll saw.
 These are often used by artists, woodworkers and other hobbyists.
 In the hands of a skilled user, scroll saws can cut practically any shape or design.
 The wood is moved around the platform in relation to the fixed blade.